-To put it bluntly, Another Book Blog is a a public, guilt-inducing mechanism that keeps me reading.
-Without it, I’d be languishing on my couch, Doritos in hand, screaming “Clear Eyes, Full Hearts, Can’t Lose!” at my television or pretend-killing something with pretend-magic from the comfort of my very real sweat pants.
+To put it bluntly, Another Book Blog is a a public, guilt-inducing instrument that keeps me reading.
+Without it, I’d be lying on my couch, Doritos in hand, screaming “Clear Eyes, Full Hearts, Can’t Lose!” at my television or pretend-killing something with pretend-magic from the comfort of my very real sweat pants.

 When pressed with a choice between, say, a 700-page exploration on faith, doubt, judgment, and reason–or a bag of Doritos and a 37th viewing of the wedding episode on The Office–I’m picking The Office.
 Every time.
 Because it’s easy, and I’m lazy, and, again, Doritos are unbelievable.

-So in an effort to circumvent my inertness, I write about what I’m reading.
-That way, when I haven’t written anything in a while, everyone knows I’m lying in a heap of Doritos in a pair of sweat pants that haven’t been washed in months.
+So, in an effort to circumvent my inertia, I write about what I’m reading.
+That way, when I haven’t written anything in a while, everyone knows I’m lying in a heap of Doritos in a pair of sweat pants.
 I’m not above negative reinforcement.
-At 32, I’ve learned that, most days, it’s basically a necessity.
+At 33, I’ve learned that, most days, it’s a basic necessity.